 St. Francis supports the West Chester Food Cupboard both by collecting shelf-stable grocery items and by growing produce in our community garden on the church property.
 We work with the Food Cupboard to determine what produce their clients prefer.
+The Food Cupboard serves 600 families a month.

 We are one of 125 organizations in this program started and supported by the Chester Country Food Bank.
 They put on seminars for gardeners and supply seedlings and seeds for us at no charge.